 Being stuck with a Corgi that tries to herd humans is not something you want to deal with, especially if you have kids in the home.
 Early socialization and plenty of obedience training is needed to minimize these instinctual habits.

-What Makes Corgis Good Herders
+3 Reasons Why Corgis Are Good Herders

 When you think of world-class herding dogs, which breeds first come to mind?
 Perhaps, the Australian Shepherd or the Border Collie.
 Maybe even the Blue Heeler.